CU-ESIIL/Innovation-Summit-2026/docs/index.md

     Flexible, participant-driven sessions where attendees shape their own experience, collaborate on inspiring projects, and foster innovation.

 -   :material-laptop:{ .feature-ico } **Hands-On Learning & Strategy**
-    Workshops and discussions for building data-informed strategies to address environmental transformations and adaptive management.
+    Workshops and discussions to leverage AI tools for developing sustainability solutions.

 -   :material-scale-balance:{ .feature-ico } **Team Science & Ethical Open Science**
     Deepen your understanding of team science, ethical practice, and leadership in environmental data science.
 </div>